erikdubois/LinuxMint18i3/README.md

 	git clone https://github.com/erikdubois/i3-on-Linux-Mint-18-Cinnamon.git

-This folder your are downloading is my content of the hidden .i3 directory, where all files will reside.
+This folder, your are downloading, is all you will need to get I3 working <b>the easy way</b>.

+##Contents of the folder

+Folder <b>I3</b> are all the settings to get a working I3.

+Folder <b>Installation</b> is the sequence of the installation procedure you can follow till the last one or not.

-# Step 0
+# Step 1

-Check what I3 is on the website https://i3wm.org.

 You can copy/paste all of this in the hidden folder of .i3.